 Best for Bundling for Discounts: American Family Insurance

-American Family Mutual Insurance Company, formerly American Family Auto Insurance, offers a full range of insurance coverage, including home insurance policies and earthquake insurance, as well as retirement savings accounts and other financial services.
+American Family Mutual Insurance Company offers a full range of insurance coverage, including home insurance policies and earthquake insurance, as well as retirement savings accounts and other financial services.
 If you’re looking for one company to manage all your insurance and investments, American Family is worth a look.

 You can add an earthquake coverage rider to your AmFam home insurance policy.
 At the most basic level, you can get coverage to rebuild or repair your home and other dwellings following an earthquake, coverage to replace your home’s contents damaged in a quake, as well as reimbursement for additional living expenses you may accrue if your home is unlivable for a period of time.